 - Merlin Olsen, B.S., Finance, '62, well-known athlete and media personality

 - Harry Reid, B.S., Political Science, '61, Democratic Senator of the state Nevada and the Democratic Leader in the United States Senate

 Criteria for National Rankings and Recognitions: Utah State University has achieved several national and regional recognitions for its outstanding academic programs, faculty and students.
 Rankings promoted in the Utah State University Fast Facts reflect the university’s mission statement as one of the nation’s premier student-centered land-grant and space-grant universities.

-- #4 in the nation among Colleges of Education for total research dollars received by a college, Emma Eccles Jones College of Education and Human Services (U.S. News and World Report, America's Best Graduate Schools, 2014 edition)
+- #5 in the nation among public Colleges of Education for total research dollars received by a college, Emma Eccles Jones College of Education and Human Services (U.S. News and World Report, America's Best Graduate Schools, 2015 edition)

 - 2nd oldest undergraduate research program in the nation (est. in 1975) behind only Massachusetts Institute of Technology

 - A record 44 patents were filed and 11 patents were issued to USU, along with 10 commercialized technologies that fall into the "copyright category" (Utah State University Technology Commercialization Office, Fiscal Year 2009)

 - A record 10 companies were spun out from 2009 to 2010, the average for a university is 3 per year (Utah State University Technology Commercialization Office, Aug.
 2010)

 - #1 safest metro area in nation, Logan (CQ Press, March 2013)

 - #2 in “10 Best College Towns 2014,” Logan (Livability.com, Aug.
 2014)